 Dyeing Yarn with Weld Extract

-If you are interested in dyeing yarn with plants and other botanicals, I run online yarn dyeing workshops where I will show you how to dye British wool yarn a range of vibrant colours.
-Cick here to read more!
+If you are interested in dyeing yarn with plants and other botanicals, I run yarn dyeing workshops in Bristol and beyond, where I will show you how to dye British wool yarn a range of vibrant colours.
+Click here to read more!

-Weld (Reseda luteola) is an incredibly popular dye plant.
+Weld (Reseda luteola) is an incredibly popular dye plant producing bright, colourfast yellows.
 Growing wildly in Europe, it is an easy plant to grow, maintain and harvest.
 Yielding a yellow colour:

 "Weld for yellows and greens was the equivalent of dyer's madder for red: an indispensable dyestuff used by all the early civilisations of Europe and the Mediterranean."
 (Cardon, 2007, 168)